 A nice fleece jacket is kind of a step up from a hoodie, fashion-wise.
 It gives you a sporty and outdoorsy look when you wear it.
 You can wear fleece around town while you’re not on the trail.
 It’s also comfortable to wear while lounging around at home.

-Fleece is available in a wide range of colors, patterns, and textures.
+Fleece is available in different colors, patterns, and textures.
 Whatever style you prefer, you can find a fleece jacket to match.
+This all makes fleece the perfect choice for everyday wear.

 Fleece is a synthetic material that is made from polyethylene terephthalate (PET).
 This is the same material that most single-use plastic bottles are made of.
 It’s a type of plastic that is derived from petroleum.
 Petroleum is a non-renewable resource.